rjjiii/rjjiii.github.io/interval_tool.md

 but humans have a natural limit in their working memory that hinders attempts to multi-task.
 Psychological research has shown that there is an attention cost for switching between tasks.
-This cost rises as the complexity of the tasks increase and as the differences between the tasks increase.* These findings explain some of the difficulties in interval recording because multi-tasking is a core part of the method.
+This cost rises as the complexity of the tasks increase and as the differences between the tasks increase.[^1] These findings explain some of the difficulties in interval recording because multi-tasking is a core part of the method.
 Using traditional tools, a behavioral therapist would note a client's behavior on their clipboard, watch the time for upcoming intervals,